Bread and Roses Missouri

 The Youth Initiative combines art and activism in summer program settings.
 Through visual, verbal, performing arts, we empower "community actors" who can begin to use their creative skills to engage in actions that lead to social change.
 The program connects youth ages 7-12 with professional teaching artists who work with them to create high-quality art projects; to explore healthy choices for themselves and their mental and physical well-being; and to explore how the arts can be a tool to make change in their own communities.

 We pay artists to lead workshops at St. Louis City Parks and Recreation centers that mostly serve Black and immigrant youth.
-This year we will also provide workshops to immigrant youth at the International Welcome Center, and at several St. Louis County venues, including 5 St. Louis County Libraries.
-The program served over 800 youth in Summer 2023, and we are currently preparing for another busy summer.
+This year we will also provide workshops to immigrant youth at the International Welcome Center, and at several St. Louis County venues, including St. Louis County Libraries.
+The program served over 570 youth in Summer 2024, and we are currently preparing for another busy summer at 16 different sites.

 Giving Activity